Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 North American Wood Frogs

-North American wood frogs gradually increase the amount of glucose in their blood until they become virtually freeze-proof.
+North American wood frogs gradually increase the amount of glucose in their cells until they become virtually freeze-proof.
 They spend the winter frozen in leafy nests built near ponds.
-It takes them about half a day to dethaw!
+It takes them about a day to dethaw!

 Cod, Lemurs, and Hummingbirds

-Antarctic cod can lower their metabolism during hibernation to a mere fraction of what it is during the rest of the year.
-Dwarf lemurs in Madagascar can go several minutes without breathing when hibernating, and their brains become close to inactive.
+Antarctic cod can further lower their metabolism during winter in a dormant state that resembles hibernation.
+Dwarf lemurs in Madagascar can go several minutes without taking a breath when hibernating, with as little as six heartbeats per minute.
 Hummingbirds can lower their body temperatures and enter torpor to survive in close-to-freezing temperatures.

 Dormice